-This tool integrates 5 translation APIs and 6 major Large Language Model (LLM) interfaces, allowing users to choose the appropriate translation method based on their needs.
+This tool integrates 5 translation APIs and 8 mainstream Large Language Model (LLM) interfaces, allowing users to choose the most suitable translation method based on their needs:

 |---|---|---|---|---|

-In addition to traditional translation APIs, this tool also supports calling various LLMs for intelligent translation, including DeepSeek, OpenAI, Azure OpenAI, Siliconflow, Groq, and a freely configurable Custom LLM.
+In addition to traditional translation APIs, this tool supports calling various LLMs for intelligent translation, including: DeepSeek, OpenAI, Gemini, Perplexity, Azure OpenAI, Siliconflow, Groq, and highly configurable Custom LLMs.

-For users who wish to deploy and use custom large language models locally (such as Ollama or LM Studio), the following guide explains how to connect this tool with your local model and resolve potential CORS (Cross-Origin Resource Sharing) issues.
+For users who wish to deploy and use custom large models locally (such as Ollama or LM Studio), you can connect this tool to your local model and resolve potential Cross-Origin Resource Sharing (CORS) issues using the methods below.
+To achieve better translation quality, it is recommended to use qwen3-14b or models with larger parameter scales (such as 32B, 70B) in your custom model setup.

-The table below lists the default API endpoints for common local model tools.
-You can use these directly in your configuration or modify them according to your actual port settings.
+The table below lists default interface addresses for common local model tools.
+You can use them directly in the configuration or modify them according to your actual port number.

 |---|---|